Test, Habitat for Humanity

 Is Schedule 40 or Schedule 80 Thicker?

 Schedule 40 and schedule 80 are two of the most commonly used ANSI pipe schedules.
 The main differences between these two options are wall thickness, ID, and weight.
 Schedule 80 pipe is thicker than schedule 40 pipe due to schedule 80 pipe’s wall measurements, smaller inside diameter, and higher weight.
-While these numbers can vary depending on nominal pipe size, they provide a starting point while referencing a pipe schedule chart.
+While these numbers can vary depending on nominal pipe size, they provide a starting point for reference when using a pipe schedule chart.

 Why Does Pipe Schedule Matter?

-Pipe schedule matters because it helps to determine which steel pipe is best for your application or industry.
-For example, any project dealing with compressed air or natural gas will need stronger pipes with higher schedule values to handle high-pressure operations without bursting.
+Pipe schedule matters because it helps determine which steel pipe is best for your steel piping application or industry.
+For example, any project involving compressed air or natural gas will require stronger pipes with higher schedule values to withstand high-pressure operations without bursting.
 However, a thinner pipe with a lower schedule may be adequate when dealing with standard plumbing systems.

 The best ANSI steel pipe schedule for your job will depend on your short-term goals, long-term requirements, and specific demands of your assembly.

 Totten Tubes is your full-service supplier for steel tube and pipe.
-Once we’ve determined the best product for your planned use, we offer custom steel tube fabrication services to customize all orders to your specifications.
-From tube laser cutting to tube bending and beyond, we create tailored solutions to satisfy the requirements of any order.
-With locations spanning the North American West Coast, we are ready to provide fast turnarounds on hard-to-find options for competitive prices.
+Once we've determined the best product for your planned use, we offer custom steel tube fabrication services to customize all orders to your specifications.
+From tube laser cutting to tube bending and beyond, we create tailored steel pipe solutions to satisfy the requirements of any order.
+With locations spanning the North American West Coast, we are ready to provide fast turnarounds on hard-to-find steel piping products for competitive prices.

-Contact us today with any questions, concerns, or for more information about pipe schedules.
-Request a quote to receive inventory availability, pricing information, and timeline estimates specific to your order.
+Contact us today with any questions or for more information about pipe schedules.
+Request a quote to receive inventory availability, pricing information, and/or timeline estimates specific to custom steel pipe order.